Photo by Res

 “The modern composer must change from a parasite into a fighter.” – Ruth Crawford

 I’ve been asked a lot about my thoughts on patronage, artist survival, the effects of streaming, and the logistics and realities of owning one’s own label.
 In the end, the truth is I survive because you support me, whether that’s coming to a show, buying a record, or telling someone about my work.
-I’ve seen a major, catastrophic shift since the emergence and ubiquity of Spotify in our culture.
-As a fan, a person who loves music deeply and personally and as a maker, I’ve enjoyed access to all the music in the world, but as an artist my reality suffers and my ability to make becomes more reliant on touring, commissions, movie and TV, and less connected to direct support from fans accessing my music.
-Making a record and releasing it on your own label is insanely expensive and labor intensive… Every time I do it I nearly lose my mind… for real.
-But labels are starting to own more and more of their artists (including publishing/tour revenue/branding), reaching deeper into their pockets, even the so called “Indie’s”…This isn’t the ethos that the “indie revolution” was built upon, and the notion of “selling out” is virtually obsolete… But in reality there’s not enough streaming revenue to go around and without owning more the labels can’t survive.
+I’ve experienced first hand a major, catastrophic shift since the emergence and ubiquity of Spotify.
+As a fan and a maker, I too have enjoyed near effortless access to all the music in the world, but as an artist my reality suffers and my ability to make becomes more reliant on touring, commissions, film and TV, and less connected to direct support from fans accessing my music.
+Making a record and releasing it on your own label is insanely expensive and labor intensive… Every time I do it I nearly lose my mind, and yet I keep choosing it over and over again because I love and believe in the very specific art of making a record.
+But records make very few artists much money these days, the reality is, there’s not enough streaming revenue to go around.
 The split for Spotify is $.003 per stream.
-So 100,000 streams will get you 300 bucks. vs 100,000 digital downloads which = $70,000… Obviously, 9.99 a month isn’t really enough for access to the entire world of music, but we all now think it is…
+So 100,000 streams will get you 300 bucks. vs 100,000 digital downloads which use to net $70,000 for an independent artist like myself.
+Now imagine splitting that 300$ with a label, and from that half, paying your incredibly hardworking manager, other musicians on the road with you or contributing to the album, printing vinyl, etc etc. Obviously, $9.99 a month isn’t really enough for access to the entirety of recorded music, but we all now think it is…

-At this point I haven’t participated in a donor based way of making through Patreon or the like, though I don’t write it off.
-I know it works for a lot of people, but I think I feel shy about the access to one’s personal life that feels required in this type of exchange.
+At this point I haven’t participated in a donor based way of making through Patreon or Substack, though I don’t write it off.
+I know it works for a lot of people, but I think I feel shy about the access to my personal life which feels required in this type of exchange.
+Additionally I don’t wish to somehow find myself a “content creator” instead of an artist.

 Artists keep giving up more of ourselves and I’m not sure it’s helping the work.
 It does, I think, exhaust us and encourage us to be just as skilled at the internet as we are at making art.

 All this said, if you wish to support my work beyond the normal means, please… feel free.
-I’ll send you a postcard, maybe a drawing!
+I’ll send you a postcard and infuse my gratitude into the work I make.